awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

    + Aurora PostgreSQL database version 2\.2\.0 \(compatible with PostgreSQL 10\.6\) or later\.
    + Amazon RDS for PostgreSQL database with the PostgreSQL DB engine version 10\.4 or later\.

    For this example, we create an Amazon RDS for PostgreSQL database as the subscriber\.
-For details on creating an RDS PostgreSQL DB instance, see [Creating a DB Instance Running the PostgreSQL Database Engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreatePostgreSQLInstance.html) in the *Amazon RDS User Guide\.*
+For details on creating a DB instance, see [Creating a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) in the *Amazon RDS User Guide\.*

 1. Set up the subscriber database\.